 Step #4 – Archive

-If you already have an enormous accumulation of emails, suffer from email overload and are tempted to just start a new account, archive them.
+If you already have an enormous accumulation of emails, suffer from email overload, and are tempted to just start a new account, archiving what’s currently there IS an option.
 Going through thousands of emails is time consuming and can derail your resolve to clean up and organize your inbox.
 Archiving that overwhelming backlog allows you to start with the appearance of a clean slate when you access your account.
+You’re not deleting, you’re just organizing.
 And if you set aside a little time each week to specifically work your way through the archive, you can get those cleaned up over time too.
 Or … if you realize you haven’t even looked at the archive in six months or more, you can just delete it.